shayaanmiyy/wordpress-starter/README.md

 #### To run the standard scan:

 1. Change to the project root directory.
-2. Run `docker run -it --rm -v $PWD:/app ghcr.io/lpeabody/phpcs-wordpress:2.3.0`.
+2. Run `ddev exec phpcs -s --standard="phpcs.ruleset.xml"`

 #### To modify the scan:

-1. Copy the `phpcs.xml.dist` file to `phpcs.xml`.
-2. Make modifications as necessary in `phpcs.xml`.
+1. Make modifications as necessary in `phpcs.ruleset.xml`.
-3. Run `docker run -it --rm -v $PWD:/app ghcr.io/lpeabody/phpcs-wordpress:2.3.0`.
+3. Run `ddev exec phpcs -s --standard="phpcs.ruleset.xml"`

+## DDev Commands

+### init
+Use `ddev init` command to setup your local from scratch

 To contribute the changes back, copy/paste what is needed from phpcs.xml into phpcs.xml.dist, commit your changes and make a pull request.